Equity in Biophilic Architecture: Toward Nature as a Human Right

 “With Bosco Verticale, the Architects realised they designed something so beautiful, but very few people could access it,” Tisha said.
 “If biophilic architecture is supposed to improve wellbeing, isn’t that supposed to be a human right?
 Everyone has the right to be around it and live in something like that.
 But if you're going to limit it, it defeats the whole purpose.”

-Tisha explained that her research revealed that, in response, Boeri later developed the Trudo Vertical Forest in Eindhoven—a social-housing adaptation of the Bosco Verticale model.
+Tisha said Boeri later developed the Trudo Vertical Forest in Eindhoven—a social-housing adaptation of the Bosco Verticale model.

 “It looks quite similar,” Tisha explained.
 “The same idea of trees and plants on the building, but built in a way that was more affordable because it’s social housing.
 They made it cheaper by having fewer trees and plants and by using modular construction.”

-Tisha noted that while both Fallingwater and Bosco Verticale have limitations, each offers valuable insights—and opportunities to evolve.
-She commended both for acknowledging how disconnected people can be from these projects, and for evolving in ways that bring more people closer to the natural world.
+While both Fallingwater and Bosco Verticale have their limitations, each offers valuable insights—and opportunities to evolve how we design with nature.
+Tisha commends both projects for acknowledging how disconnected people can be from these spaces, and for evolving in ways that bring more people closer to the natural world.
+It is through this willingness—and courage—to design with nature that meaningful improvements can be made.

 “For future designers, if we want to create something truly regenerative or biophilic, we need to ensure both equitable access and meaningful integration with natural systems,” she said.